JIRA has not been the most favourable option for development teams in recent times. And there is no shortage of JIRA alternatives out there.

 Within 20 minutes of using Zepel, I was convinced that this is the tracking system we are looking for and moved all of our projects there.

 2. Pivotal Tracker

-Pivotal Tracker is a popular JIRA alternative.
-It is an agile based project management tool that helps teams collaborate and monitor progress in the project’s lifecycle.
+Pivotal Tracker is a popular alternative to JIRA.
+It is an agile based project management software that helps teams collaborate and monitor progress in the project’s lifecycle.
 You can list down features, chores, and bugs, and keep a healthy balance between tech debts and bugs.
 It allows teams to list down actionable items, assign, prioritize, and set deadlines.